mnagy94/jexer/README.md

     number to run the TCP daemon on).
 This will use the telnet protocol to establish an 8-bit clean channel and be aware of screen size changes.

+  * 'java -cp jexer.jar jexer.demos.Demo3' .
+This will use
+    System.in/out with xterm-like sequences.
+One can see in the code how to pass a different InputReader and OutputReader to TApplication, permitting a different encoding than UTF-8.

+  * 'java -cp jexer.jar jexer.demos.Demo4' .
+This demonstrates hidden
+    windows and a custom TDesktop.